If you've ever been stuck in a bus line after exiting one of the parks…

 - Minnie Vans (Closed TBD)

-Disney World buses are now running to take guests to Disney Springs.
-Other transportation methods will begin on July 7 with the Monorail and Ferry boats running to the Magic Kingdom.
+Disney World buses are now running to take guests to the Disney Parks and Disney Springs.
+Other transportation methods like the Monorail and Ferry boats are running to the Magic Kingdom.

-The Friendship Boats that bring guests to EPCOT and Disney’s Hollywood Studios from the Crescent Lake Resorts will begin operations July 29.
+The Friendship Boats that bring guests to EPCOT and Disney’s Hollywood Studios from the Crescent Lake Resorts are still not operating.

 While there are definitely many changes to Disney World transportation, here are the most important things to know.